Fachi-r/go-crud/docs/bc.md

 <!-- Bank Details -->

-Name of Bank:        [student.bank.bank_name]
+Name of Bank:        [student.bank_name]
-Name of Account:     [student.bank.account_name]
+Name of Account:     [student.bank_account_name]
-Name of Bank Branch: [student.bank.branch]
+Name of Bank Branch: [student.bank_branch]
-Bank Account No.:    [student.bank.account_number]
+Bank Account No.:    [student.bank_account_number]

 ## STUDENT LOAN AGREEMENT FORM

 An agreement made and entered into between the Higher Education Loans and Scholarships Board, (herein called the Loans Board) of the first part; and [student.name] (hereinafter called the Student) of the second part;

-WHEREAS, the student wishes to pursue a course of studies at [university] (Hereinafter called the Institution) for purpose of acquiring the qualification of. [student.program] in the School of [university.school]
+WHEREAS, the student wishes to pursue a course of studies at THE UNIVERSITY OF ZAMBIA (Hereinafter called the Institution) for purpose of acquiring the qualification of. [student.degree] in the School of [student.school]

 AND WHEREAS, the student has applied to the Loans Board for a loan to enable him/her to attend the institution for that purpose: